-This series was published on the online newspaper Bristol 24/7 in June 2020.
+This series was published on the news outlet website Bristol 24/7 in June 2020.

 Wrinkles, scars, reptilian scales, elephant skin, feathers, mother-of-pearl, lunar landscapes, crevasses, craters, mud, rocks, chocolate shards, devils, fairies, snakes… What do you see when you look closely at the bark of trees?

 This Neolithic site comprises 3 circles.
 As most of the stones of the largest one have now fallen down and are only inches above the ground, it is usually difficult to make out the circle from the few menhirs still standing.
 In the snow, however, the circle is much easier to see, with the dark fallen stones contrasting sharply against the white ground.

 In summer 2018, many areas in the northern hemisphere were affected by wildfires.
 Near where I live, a small fire burnt part of the fence and the bramble-covered slope that separates a section of the cycle path from the ring road.
 A few weeks later, I also found a fly-tipping site where barrels and tins had been burnt.

 Colourscape is a not-for-profit organization that creates stunning inflatable structures that filter light through colour chambers.
 The intensity and interaction of the colours are mesmerizing.
 Do pay them a visit if you get the chance!